Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Weight function

 Using the previous observation gives us that the previous integral expression equals

 \end{proof}

-The main goal of this section is to give an upper bound for $ F_{t,t',\rho} $.
-Here, we additionally assume that $ t > t' $ for the case $ t'< t $ is symmetric. $ F_{t,t',\rho} $ is a crucial weight appearing in Section \ref{Sec: Geometric data} when proving bounds for the geometric data appearing in the proof of Theorem \ref{Thm: Quantitative main theorem} in Proposition \ref{Prp: Geometric data}.
-Bounding this weight is done in three lemmas, Lemmas \ref{Lmm: Case 1}, \ref{Lmm: Case 2}, and \ref{Lmm: Case 3}, of which settings are illustrated, respectively, in the following three figures:
+The main goal of this section is to give an upper bound for $ F_{t,t',\rho} $. $ F_{t,t',\rho} $ is a crucial weight appearing in Section \ref{Sec: Geometric data} when proving bounds for the geometric data of the main problem.
+The upper bound is given in the following proposition.